KIKK-FM

-KKHH (95.7 FM "95.7 The Spot") is a radio station in Houston, Texas.
-It is owned by Audacy, Inc. and airs an adult hits radio format.
-The studios and offices are located in the Greenway Plaza district of Houston.

-KKHH has an effective radiated power ERP of 100,000 watts.
-The transmitter is off Farm-to-Market Road 2234 near the Fort Bend Parkway in Southwest Houston.
-KKHH broadcasts in the HD Radio hybrid format; the HD-2 subchannel carries Audacy's LGBTQ-oriented talk and EDM service Channel Q, while the HD-3 subchannel simulcasts the CBS Sports Radio programming heard on co-owned KIKK.
+KIKK-FM (95.7 FM, "95.7 The Fan") is a radio station licensed to Houston, Texas, United States.
+It is owned by Audacy, Inc. and simulcasts a sports format with KIKK (610 AM), which originated the format in 1994 as KILT.
+The studios are located in the Greenway Plaza district of Houston and the transmitter is sited off Farm-to-Market Road 2234 near the Fort Bend Parkway in Southwest Houston.
+KIKK-FM broadcasts in HD Radio; the HD2 subchannel simulcasts KILT (AM)'s sports gambling format and the HD3 subchannel carries an adult hits format.

 Station history

 Beginnings as "Cool"

-KKHH signed on the air as KHUL at 7 a.m. on October 4, 1959.
+KIKK-FM signed on the air as KHUL at 7 a.m. on October 4, 1959.
 KHUL carried a mostly instrumental easy listening and jazz format, and billed itself as "Cool, Refreshing Radio".
 KHUL was the first stand-alone FM station in the Houston radio market to operate with a 24-hour schedule and the 5th FM station in the area.

-KHUL’s effective radiated power was 15,500 watts, a fraction of its current output.
+KHUL's effective radiated power was 15,500 watts, a fraction of its current output.
 It was owned by Charles Temple, president, and Ken Norman, vice president, which operated the station as Nor-Temp Broadcasting.

 Country era

-In 1966, the station was bought by Leroy J. Gloger, who owned Pasadena daytime-only AM country music station KIKK.
+In 1966, the station was bought by Leroy J. Gloger, who owned Pasadena daytime-only AM country music station KIKK (650 AM).
 Gloger requested the station's call letters be changed to KIKK-FM, and began to simulcast the AM's country format as "KIKK 96 FM" (KIKK pronounced as "kick").

 After album rock station KILT-FM flipped to country in 1981, the station saw fierce competition throughout the 1980s and early 1990s from the KILT combo.
 More competition came when KKBQ switched from easy country to a top 40 country approach in 1992.
 KIKK became KILT's sister station in late 1993, and KIKK struggled trying different variations on the format, including going from mainstream country to a more current-heavy approach in September 1994, then going head to head with KKBQ as "Young Country 95.7" by early 1997, and eventually rebranding as just "95.7 KIKK-FM" by September 2000.
 In 2001, KIKK adopted a Texas-centric country format, known as "Houston's Country Alternative," which included Americana and rock artists mixed in with more mainstream fare.

 95.7 The Wave

-At Noon on November 4, 2002, KIKK-FM flipped from its long running country format to Smooth Jazz as "95.7 The Wave", with the KHJZ call letters being adopted on November 7.
+At Noon on November 4, 2002, KIKK-FM flipped from its long running country format to smooth jazz as "95.7 The Wave", with the KHJZ call letters being adopted on November 7.